-NB it is the headteacher responsibility to contact and refer to the Designated Officer when necessary.
-The only exception is when the allegation is against the headteacher in which instance the nominated governor will undertake that responsibility.
+NB it is the headteacher's responsibility to contact and refer to the Designated Officer when necessary.
+The only exception is when the allegation is against the headteacher, in which instance the BDMAT CEO will undertake that responsibility.

-17. Staff training
+16. Staff training